Skip to main content

 The Ford F-150 Lightning has now been canceled, but it was a very popular purchase for municipalities.
 Massive price supports from both federal and local governments enabled the counties, towns, and cities to grab high-priced EV trucks at a “discount.”
 The taxpayers ultimately funded the cost, directly or indirectly, but on paper, a massive rebate or discount on a truck looks great when you are the finance manager of a municipality.

 Town DPWs and highway departments, along with police forces, gobbled up the Lightning, and to a lesser degree, other EVs, putting them into service in a variety of important roles.
 In many roles, the EVs do the job as well or better than a gasser of a dirty diesel could.
 Running around town doing inspections.
 Carrying officers to places they need to be.
 The thing is, pickups that cost as much as the Lightning does, and have the weight and torque the Lightning does, are also asked to plow in many situations.
-No, not major highway clearing.
+School parking lots, libraries, town hall lots, and side streets.
+Like the yellow municipality-owned gas-powered Ford F-150 in the image above, taken in my own town.
+No, these light trucks are not tasked with major highway clearing.
 The largest tucks are best at that.
-But trucks the size and price of Lightnings clear my road, and clear many parking lots for schools, hospitals, and businesses.
+But lighter-weight gas-powered F-Series pickups with a lot less torque than the Lightning serve as plows in my community.

-Before we write this story, we confirmed that the Lightning is not set up by Ford to perform plowing duty.
+Before we wrote this story, we confirmed that the Lightning is not set up by Ford to perform plowing duty.
 There was never a plowing setup offered as an option for the truck.
 The front fascia is not designed to accommodate a plow for municipal use.
+The low-voltage electrical system is not designed to handle the added load of a plow setup.
 We could find no plow packages for the Chevy Silverado EVs and GMS Sierra EVs.
 Nor for the Rivian R1T.
 If they do offer factory plow prep packages, please tell us in the comments section.

 A few Ford F-150 Lightning owners opted to modify their trucks for personal plowing.
 A bold move with such an expensive vehicle.
 Any damage caused by plowing would, of course, not be covered by the Ford warranty, so the owner would be out of pocket if anything went sideways.